CMU-Perceptual-Computing-Lab/openpose/doc/installation.md

     - Highly recommended: a CPU with at least 8 cores.
 - **Dependencies**:
     - OpenCV (all 2.X and 3.X versions are compatible).
     - Caffe and all its dependencies.
-Interesting in porting OpenPose to other DL frameworks (Tensorflow, Caffe2, Pytorch, ...)?.
-Email us (gines@cmu.edu) if you are interesting in joining the OpenPose team to do so or feel free to make a pull request if you implement any of those!
+Have you ported OpenPose into another DL framework (Tensorflow, Caffe2, Pytorch, ...)?.
+Email us (gines@alumni.cmu.edu) or feel free to make a pull request if you implemented any of those!
     - The demo and tutorials additionally use GFlags.